 Barbuda is part of a three-island state with Antigua and Redonda in the north-eastern Caribbean.
 On Barbuda you will find a small village community on a large island that is virtually untouched by tourism.
 It is world renowned for its beaches which are natural, many miles long and often sprinkled with pink sand.
 Here is a clear satellite photo of the island, showing the large lagoon to the west, the salt ponds and flashes to the north and the location of Codrington village.
-A short video from Good Morning America featured Barbuda in the Weekend Window slot on their programme in 2009, it features Calvin Gore, Senator Mackenzie Frank, and Jackie Beazer-Joseph talking about Barbuda, and all the pictures you see here on barbudaful are taken here in Barbuda.
+There is a short video from Good Morning America, who featured Barbuda in their Weekend Window slot in 2009, it features Calvin Gore, Mackenzie Frank, and Jackie Beazer-Joseph talking about Barbuda.
+All the pictures you see here on barbudaful are taken here in Barbuda.

 Barbuda has the deep blue Atlantic on one side with wild beaches full of driftwood and shells, and the Caribbean sea on the other, perfect for swimming and snorkelling, and with plenty of opportunities to see turtles, rays, sharks, barracuda and many other varieties of tropical fish undisturbed in the turquoise water.
 The beauty of Barbuda is in its natural and peaceful way of life.
 It's definitely not for visitors who are looking for sophisticated nightlife or lots of imported tourist attractions - it's a place where you can relax, slow down, meet local people and make your own entertainment.